Configure eNegotiate

 For Internal Users and Groups

-- Navigate to the workflow and click on the relevant phase to edit it.
+- Navigate to the workflow and click the relevant phase to edit it.

 - From Form Access, configure the settings for the relevant individual/team who should be managing contract negotiations.